Nun-z/XboxRetailModeAppGuideLegacy/README.md

 #### Step 3.2: You don't have the source code

-We will now use an open-source application named AppxPacker to repackage your app so that you can upload it to the Microsoft Store.
+We will now use an open-source application named AppxPacker (made by tunip3) to repackage your app so that you can upload it to the Microsoft Store.
 For this step, you must have a .appx file that you will extract and repackage.

 **3.2.1.**  Navigate to the Identity Center page by first clicking on the "product management" menu item and then clicking on the "product identity" menu item.